-The flue gases are piped in a 50 mm muPVC (BS5255 and/or and BSEN1329) plastic or, alternatively, 75mm Keston composite plastic pipe to outside.
+The flue gases are piped in a 50 mm muPVC (BS5255 and/or BSEN1566-1 BSEN1329) plastic alternatively, 75mm Keston composite plastic pipe to outside.
 The temperature of the flue gases are usually around 5°C to 10°C above the temperature of the return water.
 The flue pipe should be terminated outside the building from where they cannot re-enter the building or any other adjacent building.

 The heating level may be controlled by room thermostats, programmer time clocks and compatible energy management systems.
-An optional Keston room controller can be connected which will provide enhanced controls such as room compensation to further increase efficiency and comfort levels.
-However, this is only recommended for heating only applications.
+An optional Keston room controller can be connected which will provide enhanced controls such as room compensation to further increase efficiency and comfort levels on heating only systems.
 Once the controls are set the boiler operates automatically.
 Further, a Keston outside sensor can be connected to the boiler which will automatically invoke weather compensated heating which further boosts user comfort and boiler efficiency.